 The cashmere wool is collected and hydrolyzed.
 Since it contains the same amino acid composition as the keratin in human hair (except for one), it has the potential to repair your hair.
 And very important about the collecting process: no animals were harmed since the wool is collected during the spring molting season when the goats naturally shed their winter coat.

 b-Keratin contains less amino acids than human hair contains, and is therefore less suitable for hair repair.

-4 – Should I buy a keratin shampoo?
+4 – Should I buy a keratin shampoo in India?

 If your hair is weak and damaged, you should consider buying hair products enriched with keratin.
 It might be wise to do so as well if you do some of the things below on a regular basis:

 - Style your hair with hot styling tools.

 - Swim in water with chloride or salt.

 - Expose your hair to the sun for a few hours per week.

 5 – What’s the difference between expensive and affordable keratin shampoo price?

 The main difference is the quality of the keratin.
 And that quality can be defined based on three things: